hyrsh/homelab-rpi/mkdocs/docs/02_raspberry/lp_raspberry.md

 ssh -i /opt/mykeys/myuser.private myuser@myhost
 ```

-You can also save the path to your private SSH key in a [environment variable](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/) and access it that way.
+You can also save the path to your private SSH key in an [environment variable](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/) and access it that way.
 In my examples I use the "ansible-admin" user with the assigned variable "$SSHPRIV".

 ```shell
 export SSHPRIV=/opt/mykeys/myuser.private